McDonald's underpays staff 'up to $90 million' in holiday pay

 McDonald's is the latest company to get caught up in the Holidays Act, which has left thousands of workers shortchanged, and some government departments, including the police and correction, with large bills for historic underpayments.

-McDonald's joins NZ Post, who last week announced it had set aside $38 million to pay back as many as 22,000 workers.
+McDonald's joins NZ Post, which last week announced it had set aside $38 million to pay back as many as 22,000 workers.
 Restaurant Brands, Bunnings, the Police and about 45 other employers that have incorrectly paid staff following confusion around the calculation of holiday pay.

 "We think that most private-sector employers get it wrong, and most payroll providers have been getting it wrong," Treen said.